wp-plugins/catalog/readme.txt

 2.5  Description.
 Add a description for the category.

 2.6  Parameters.
 Here you can define different parameters for the category.
 You can add as many parameters as you need.
-After filling in the current parameter title, press “Enter” to proceed to the next parameter.
+After filling in the current parameter title, press "Enter" to proceed to the next parameter.

 2.7  Order.
 Choose the order of the category.